Last updated April 2026

 Your Next Steps in Georgia

-1. Run our eligibility screener to see your personalized program list: /screener
+1. Run our eligibility screener to see your personalized program list: Take the eligibility screener

-2. Find your local USDA Service Center: farmers.gov/service-locator
+2. Find your local USDA Service Center: farmers.gov/working-with-us/service-center-locator

 3. Read the federal program guides for programs you're interested in: EQIP · CSP · Beginning Farmer · Disaster Assistance

-5. Conservation Use Valuation is critical for property tax savings — make sure your enrollment is current
+5. Conservation Use Valuation is critical for property tax savings, make sure your enrollment is current